enochwHKBU/RDT_RWorkshop/readme.md

    - RStudio Community
    - #rstats on Twitter

+---

 ## Credits

-Workshop design inspired by R for Data Science (2e).
+   - Workshop design inspired by *R for Data Science (2e)*.
-Sample data adapted from TidyTuesday, a weekly data project aimed at the R ecosystem, organised by the Data Science Learning Community (dslc.io).
+   - Sample data adapted from *TidyTuesday*, a weekly data project aimed at the R ecosystem, organised by the *Data Science Learning Community* (https://dslc.io).
-Cheatsheets by Posit and RStudio.
+   - Cheatsheets by *Posit* and *RStudio*.

+---

 Contribute via pull requests or issues.
 For questions, email [libms (at) hkbu.edu.hk].